ybtre/ybtre/README.md

 - 🌱 I’m currently learning everything I can :)
+- 🥅 2021 Goals:
+-- Release and consistently update an Android Game
-- 🥅 2021 Goals: Contribute more to Open Source projects and find an internship
+-- Contribute more to Open Source projects
+-- Find an internship

 ### Connect with me: